Margaret of Valois: Last years in Paris

 Also in 1614, she entered the woman question (querelle des femmes) in response to The Flowers of Moral Secrets, a text that she considered to be misogynist, written by the Jesuit father Loryot.
 She wrote The Learned and Subtle Discourse in which she affirmed the superiority of the woman over man, arguing that God in the creation of the world started from the lower creatures up to the superiors and the woman is the last created creature, not even from the mud, like Adam, but from a rib.
 Furthermore, the delicacy of the aesthetic forms of women reflects only their perfection.
 For Queen Margaret, the world is not "made for man and man for God, but rather the world is made for man, man made for woman, and woman made for God".

 Early in March 1615, Margaret became dangerously ill.
 She died in her Hostel de la Reyne Marguerite, on 27 March 1615.
-"On March 27 – wrote Paul Phélypeaux de Pontchartrain – there died in Paris, Queen Margaret, the sole survivor of the race of Valois; a princess full of kindness and good intentions for the welfare and repose of the State, and who was her only enemy.
+"On 27 March – wrote Paul Phélypeaux de Pontchartrain – there died in Paris, Queen Margaret, the sole survivor of the race of Valois; a princess full of kindness and good intentions for the welfare and repose of the State, and who was her only enemy.
 She was deeply regretted".

-Queen Margaret was buried in the funerary chapel of the Valois in the Basilica of St. Denis.
+Queen Margaret was buried in the funerary chapel of the Valois in the Basilica of Saint-Denis.
 Her casket has disappeared and it is not known whether it was removed and transferred when work was done at the chapel, or destroyed during the French Revolution.